siddou/siddou.github.io/_posts/2019-03-15-aws-developer-notes.md

 # Kinesis
 - collect, process, and analyze video and data streams in real time
+- three core services:
+  - Kinesis Streams:
+    - Video Streams - securely stream video from connected devices to AWS for analytics and machine learning
+    - Data Steams - Build custom applications process data in real-time
+- Kinesis Firehose - capture, transform, load data streams into AWS data stores for near real-time analytics with BI tools
+- You can configure Lambda to subscribe to a Kinesis Stream and execute a function on your behalf when a new record is detected, before sending the processed data on to its final destination

 # CloudWatch
 - monitoring and management service